aamirrasheed/whoop-dashboard/README.md

 `functions/main.py` contains the Firebase Cloud Functions.
 This file contains all code that interacts with Google services (Firebase Cloud Functions, Google Cloud Secret Manager)

 `functions/helpers` is a local Python package that contains two helper files, `notion.py` and `whoop.py`.
 All code that interacts with each of WHOOP's and Notion's API is contained in these files.

+# Acknowledgements
+A big thank you to Gordie White's [whoop-order-ingestion](https://github.com/gordie3/whoop-order-ingestion) project which informed the technical approach to this project.